SignPath/Website-old/src/code-signing/3_windows.md

 ### Microsoft SmartScreen

-SmartScreen is a cloud-based system best known for avoiding fishing sites and social engineering attacks.
+SmartScreen is a cloud-based system best known for avoiding phishing sites and social engineering attacks.
 It is also a vital part of Microsoft's anti-malware strategy, a function it performs by checking downloaded software against lists of known programs and certificates.

 | Validation and reputation | Action |
 | ------------------------- | ------ |